-3.1.1 Sample data/Notes
+3.2 Sample data/Notes:

-Two valid surface soil sample were collected on 14 October 2004, to assess OEH health risk to deployed personnel.
+A single surface soil sample was collected on 6 October 2007, to assess OEH health risk to deployed personnel.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
 Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
-If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+No other known or suspected parameters were analyzed.
+The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for one sample.
+For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.